fostroll/corpuscula/doc/TUTORIAL_CONLLU.md

 multiword tokens.

 **adjust_for_speech**: if True, remove all non alphanumeric tokens and convert all words to lower case.
-That blends in the **corpus** for the speech kits output.
+That blends in the **corpus** with the speech kits output.